Documentation

 🎯 Flexible Tracing Approaches

-Context managers provide the most flexible way to trace specific parts of your code without requiring decorators on every function.
+Context managers provide the most flexible way to trace specific parts of your code without additional requirements.

 import os